HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Results

 \subsection{Attention Visualization Usage}

-To understand how participants utilized the CAAV interface, we logged toggle frequency and visibility duration throughout sessions.
-These measures revealed how participants managed the potential benefits of attention awareness against any visual disruption it might cause.

-Most participants kept the attention visualization active for the majority of their task time.
-On average, participants had the visualization turned on for approximately 75.2\% of the session duration.
+To understand how participants utilized the CAAV interface, we logged toggle frequency and visibility duration.
+Most participants kept the attention visualization active for approximately 75.2\% of session duration.
 All participants used the toggle feature, indicating active management of the interface rather than passive acceptance.

 Toggle behavior varied between individuals and conditions.
-While some rarely disabled the visualization, others like P6 toggled it frequently, explaining: \textit{``it was nice to be able to tell what the other person had seen... but having it turned off made the interface less overwhelming''} [P6, G3].
-Even among frequent togglers, the ``off'' periods were typically brief, averaging only 4-5 seconds before reactivation, suggesting that participants valued the awareness cues despite visual complexity.
+While some rarely disabled the visualization, others toggled it frequently.
+P6 explained: \textit{``it was nice to be able to tell what the other person had seen... but having it turned off made the interface less overwhelming''} [P6, G3].
+Even among frequent togglers, ``off'' periods were typically brief (averaging 4--5 seconds), suggesting participants valued the awareness cues despite visual complexity.

-P1 noted toggling to manage \textit{``visual noise''} [P1, G1], particularly in terrain visualization, but used this strategically to \textit{``understand which targets has been found by both of us''} [P1, G1].
-This feedback shows how participants actively managed the visualization to balance awareness benefits against visual clarity.

-We collected participants’ subjective evaluations using NASA TLX workload measures and post-study System Usability Scale (SUS) ratings for HeedVision (see Figure \ref{fig:sus_scores}) to better understand how they experienced the system and its impact on collaboration.